hyperledger/identus-cloud-agent/docs/docusaurus/credentials/present-proof.md

 1. `presentationId`: The unique identifier of the presentation record to accept.
 2. `anoncredPresentationRequest`: A list of credential unique identifier with the attribute and predicate the credential is answering for.

-The record state is updated to `PresentationPending` and processed by the Holder/Prover PRISM Agent.
+The record state is updated to `PresentationPending` and processed by the Holder/Prover Cloud Agent.
 The agent will automatically generate the proof presentation, change the state to `PresentationGenerated`, and will eventually send it to the Verifier Agent, and change the state to `PresentationSent`.

 ```mermaid
 ---